 Some things we can do to help plants defend against insects are:

-—Maintain balanced growth by adding liberal amounts of organic matter onto the soil and feeding annual vegetable crops every 3 or 4 weeks during the growing season with liquid seaweed, dilute fish emulsion or homemade liquid fertilizer (see recipe below).
+—Maintain balanced growth by adding liberal amounts of organic matter onto the soil and feeding annual vegetable crops every 3 or 4 weeks during the growing season with liquid seaweed, dilute fish emulsion or homemade liquid fertilizer (see my recipe below).
 Additions of compost and mulch every year may be enough for the permanent trees, shrubs and perennial plants.

 —Diversify – grow a large variety of plants.
 We are just learning some of the more useful relationships of various plants and insects.
 Experiment and be observant of natural balances.